 Originally a shipping and insurance business, Gray Dawes was founded in 1865 by Scottish entrepreneur Archibald Gray and partner Edwin Sandys Dawes.
 The company was established as a travel agency in 1927 and in 1958 became a subsidiary of the Inchcape Group.

-The company was established as a travel agency in 1927 when, in conjunction with Imperial Airways, it sold the first tickets on the commercial route from London to Cairo and Karachi.
+In 1927 in conjunction with Imperial Airways, we sold the first tickets on the commercial route from London to Cairo and Karachi.
 Another first was to follow in 1946 when Gray Dawes received its IATA (International Air Transport Association) ticketing licence.

 A management buyout in 1988 transformed Gray Dawes into one of the UK’s leading independent corporate travel agencies.
-Today, Gray Dawes Group is owned by Inchcape Family Estates and operates from offices in Colchester (head office) London, Jersey, Cambridge and Leamington Spa.
+Today, Gray Dawes Group is owned by Inchcape Family Estates and operates from offices in Colchester (head office) London, Jersey, Cambridge, Leamington Spa and Amersham.

 For more a more detailed outline of Gray Dawes’ history, see below.